zextras/tech-doc/source/_includes/_adminpanel/domains.rst

       prevent the user from changing the password and remove the user's password from LDAP.

-      This tab also shown of which Mailing list the user is member.
+      This tab also shows of which Mailing list the user is member.

+      .. note:: An Admin can not change the password of a user, only wipe it, so the user is forced to change it on the next login attempt.

    .. tab-item:: Profile